 A web application penetration test takes a look at the security of external or internal application for your organization.
 This type of testing goes above and beyond standard network-level penetration testing, focusing on the both the unauthenticated and authenticated portions of a website.
 But why do web application penetration testing?
 What threats are you addressing for the cost of a web application penetration test?
-What questions does this type of testing answer for an organization or concerned CISO?
+For your organization or a concerned CISO, what are some questions answered by a web application penetration test?
 We’re often asked what type of testing will answer some of these exact questions, so we decided to compile a list of the top 10 questions answered by a web application penetration test.

 1. Can an unauthorized individual break into my application?